Online Stochastic Matching: A Polytope Perspective: Introduction.

 We now review the relevant work related to (static or dynamic) matching problems.

-\paragraph*{Non-bipartite or general stochastic matching}
+\paragraph*{Non-bipartite or general stochastic matching.}

-Our work is part of a broader research effort on the stochastic matching model that was briefly discussed earlier and will be described in details in \Cref{subsec:model} \cite{BMM21,BMMR20,CDFB20,C22,JMRS20,MM16,MBM21}.
+Our work is part of a broader research effort on the stochastic matching model that was briefly discussed earlier and will be described in detail in \Cref{subsec:model}, see \citet{BMM21,BMMR20,CDFB20,C22,JMRS20,MM16,MBM21}.
 Among these works, the following are particularly relevant because directly related to our results on stability.
-The paper~\cite{MM16} is the earliest work on this matching model.
+The paper of~\citet{MM16} is the earliest work on this matching model.
 It derives necessary and sufficient stability conditions that are instrumental in several of our results, in particular \Cref{prop:stability-region-nonempty,prop:stability-region-form}.
-This work also proves that the \emph{match-the-longest} policy is maximally stable (in the sense that it always leads to stability whenever the matching problem $(G, \lambda)$ is stabilizable), a result that is also applied in \Cref{prop:stability-region-form}.
-The papers~\cite{C22,MBM21} focus on the \emph{first-come-first-matched} policy.
-In particular, \cite{MBM21} proves that the first-come-first-matched policy is maximally stable, and~\cite{C22} provides a new sufficient stability condition we prove to be also necessary in \Cref{prop:stability-region-form}.
+This work also proves that the \gls{ml} policy is maximally stable (in the sense that it always leads to stability whenever the matching problem $(G, \lambda)$ is stabilizable), a result that is also applied in \Cref{prop:stability-region-form}. \citet{C22} and \citet{MBM21} focus on the \gls{fcfm} policy.
+In particular, \citet{MBM21} proves that the \gls{fcfm} policy is maximally stable, and~\citet{C22} provides a new sufficient stability condition we prove to be also necessary in \Cref{prop:stability-region-form}.

-Other variants of the model were studied recently, and an interesting future work would consist of generalizing our results to these variants.
-In particular, the paper~\cite{JMRS20} considers item abandonment, the paper~\cite{BMMR20} considers graphs with self-loops, and the papers~\cite{GW14,NS19,RM21} allow matches not limited to two items by replacing the graph with a hypergraph.